gersteinj-middlesex/circuitpython-resources/documentation/docs/exercises/007-stepping-between-values.md

-# Exercise 6 - Working With Colors
+# Exercise 7 - Stepping Between Values

 ## Goals
 - Work with the dotstar or neopixel library
 - Work with more complex data types
 - Create variables/constants to make code more managable
-- Work with RGB Color
+- Work with RGB color
+- Iterate through loops to change gradually from a start point to an end point

 ## Preparation
 - Connect your board to the computer and open the `main.py` file.
 Please make sure you're opening the one on your board, not a copy saved on your computer!
 See [getting started](../getting-started.md) for help with this step.